twisted/twisted/docs/core/development/policy/coding-standard.rst

 Python 3
 --------

-Twisted is being ported to Python 3.
-Be sure to follow `the    guidelines for Python 3 compatibility. <http://twistedmatrix.com/trac/wiki/Plan/Python3#Reviewerchecklist>`_ Check on them often as they may change as lessons are learned during the porting effort.
+Twisted is being ported to Python 3, targeting Python 3.3+.
+Please see :doc:`Porting to Python 3 </core/howto/python3>` for details.

 Database